DaveGut/DEPRECATED-SmartThings_Samsung-WiFi-Audio-Unofficial/README.md

 The Samsung WiFi Soundbars are a member of the Samsung Multiroom Speakers.
 This device handler for SmartThings integration was completed using the commands from Port 55001, as defined at the site "https://sites.google.com/site/moosyresearch/projects/samsung_shape".
 My appreciation for the many participants in that effort for their instrumental research and discoveries.

+#  Updates

+10-03-17.
+First Beta Update with following changes:
+a.
+Improved TuneIn and Amazon Playlist preset actions.
+b.
+Moved Source select to preferences to allow user to select valid sources for their devices (There are nine sources with different selection based on product.
+c.
+Updated instructions for Source Selection.

 # Integration Capabilities.

 This integration provides the following capabilities: